 We spoke to a bunch of seasoned product managers with diverse product backgrounds about their idea management process.
-In general, they had a top-down approach for how they dealth with it.
+In general, they had a top-down approach for how they dealt with it.

 It’s simple enough:

-Start at the highest level by defining your business values and product strategy (some people call this a North Star).
+Start at the highest level by defining your business values and product strategy.
 You need to be able to trace a direct line between every idea and the company mission.

-Focus your ideas on user problems (not solutions).
+Focus on understanding the common user problems and needs communicated in the feedback and research (instead of rushing to build solutions).
 This allows you to have deeper empathy for your current users.

-Don’t ignore stakeholder input (and eliminate the concept of “bad ideas”).
-Define which stakeholder input—internal and external—will best serve the product, and have an idea management system or software for keeping track of those.
+Don’t ignore stakeholder input and eliminate the concept of “bad ideas”.
+Define which stakeholder input—internal and external—will best serve the product, and have an idea management system or software for keeping track of those (like Roadmunk!
+Where teams can submit their feedback from anywhere using a Chrome extension).
 When a stakeholder has a “bad idea”, don’t just reject it, present your reasoning for the rejection.

 This philosophy doesn’t guarantee perfect ideas, it just keeps PMs and their teams on the right path for organizing and keeping track of the right product ideas.